Astrid Seme, Studio

 • TONSPUR #41 (solo) Berlin

-Clients (selection)
+Clients and collaborations (selection)

 Academy of Fine Arts Vienna, Artistic Research Center / mdw – University of Music and Performing Arts Vienna, Belvedere Museum, De Gruyter, dpr-barcelona, Expanded Design, Galerie nächst St. Stephan Rosemarie Schwarzwälder, Goethe Institut, HDA Graz, Kerber Verlag, Kontakt Collection / Erste Foundation, Kulturakademie Tarabya, Kunsthaus Baselland, mumok Wien, Sperling Galerie, Stephanie Hirschvogel Architekten, TONSPUR Kunstverein Wien, University of Applied Arts Vienna, Verbund Collection, Vienna Insurance Group Art Collection